-≈ (5 Points) Scoring Guide Points

-Using the scoring guide on the right, award up to 5 points if The project will actively 2

-the services assessment process will align with the evaluate which services a

-coordinated entry system design envisioned by the CoC. client would benefit from

-coordinated entry system design envisioned by the coor while waiting to be matched
+Factor 2.E.
+Services Assessment Process (5 Points) Scoring Guide Points Using the scoring guide on the right, award up to 5 points if the services assessment process will align with the coordinated entry system design envisioned by the CoC.
+The project will actively evaluate which services a client would benefit from while waiting to be matched with housing.
+2 The project's policies consider client needs and choice in determining what services or job training programs are appropriate for the participant.
+1 The project's policies and procedures describe how they will evaluate client eligibility for mainstream resources.
+2

-with housing.

-The project's policies consider 1

-client needs and choice in

-determining what services or

-job training programs are

-appropriate for the

-participant.

-The project's policies and 2

-procedures describe how they

-will evaluate client eligibility

-for mainstream resources.

 Factor 2.F.
-Community Connections (6 Points) Scoring Guide Points Using the scoring guide on the right, award up to 6 points if the program will have adequate connections to the broader homeless Continuum of Care.
-Consider.
-The extent to which the agency has existing relationships with other services or agencies.
-2 The detail to which service linkages are described.
-Award fewer points for general statements, more points for concrete descriptions of service linkages and delivery.
-4
+Community Connections (6 Points) Scoring Guide Points

+Using the scoring guide on the right, award up to 6 points if The extent to which the 2

+the program will have adequate connections to the broader agency has existing

+homeless Continuum of Care.
+Consider. relationships with other

+services or agencies.

+The detail to which service 4

+linkages are described.
+Award

+fewer points for general

+statements, more points for

+concrete descriptions of

+service linkages and delivery.

 Factor 2.G.
-Agency Resource Training (2 Points) Points Award up to 2 points if the program will conduct or provide access to training for staff on available mainstream resources for which clients may qualify.
-Consider: 2 Agency plans for staff training on benefits eligibility Agency capacity to provide mainstream benefits, such as SOAR training
+Agency Resource Training (2 Points) Points Award up to 2 points if the program will conduct or provide access to training for staff on available mainstream resources for which clients may 2 qualify.
+Consider: Agency plans for staff training on benefits eligibility